Beginning June 26, 2020, at 5 p.m. and continuing until otherwise announced by the University.*

 - Students, faculty and staff should have a face covering with them whenever they are on campus.

 - Students, faculty and staff who enter facilities without a face covering will be asked to leave.

-- Students, faculty and staff may remove face coverings when actively eating or drinking.
+- Students, faculty and staff may remove face coverings when actively eating or drinking whether indoors or outdoors.
 Please maintain physical distance from others while eating or drinking and mask up as soon as you are finished.

 - Guests, visitors, vendors and contractors will be expected to honor these guidelines and provide their own face covering to keep the Elon community safe.

 Wearing masks off campus

 In keeping with North Carolina Governor Roy Cooper’s executive order of June 24, masks are required in retail businesses, restaurants and other public settings, including public transportation.
 Members of the Elon community are reminded to follow all local and state regulations when off campus.

 Individuals who are unable to wear cloth face coverings due to a medical or behavioral condition or disability may wear an alternate face covering, such as a shield, and maintain a minimum six-foot physical distance at all times.
 Deans may grant a waiver to this policy for students and faculty in a specific class, if requested by the faculty member and necessary to meet the curricular requirements of the course (e.g., theater, voice, language instruction, etc.).
 In those classes, a minimum six-foot physical distance must be maintained at all times, in addition to other protocols that may be established by the university.
 Students who require accommodations must be registered with Disabilities Resources and contact Disabilities Resources (firstname.lastname@example.org) for next steps.
 Employees or campus visitors who require accommodations should contact the Office of Human Resources.